-Dietrichs To Project To the Editor:
+Dietrichs To Project

 We're just back from Richard Allen's Sylvania Ranch community which you mentioned in January Green Revolution.
 Mr. Allen is an honest, vital man of tremendous organizational ability and infectious enthusiasm.
 The amount of work he has accomplished in 10 years is almost unbelievable.
 We're now headed down there.